CSPG 202 - Orientation and Mobility Specialist PK-12

-Orientation and Mobility Specialists may only work with students as permitted in this CSPG and an Orientation and Mobility Specialist may not provide educational support services to students with visual impairments that are specifically reserved for a Special Education: Visually Impaired certified teacher.
+Orientation and Mobility Specialists may only work with students as permitted in this CSPG and may not provide educational support services to students with visual impairments that are specifically reserved for a Visually Impaired PK-12 certified teacher.

 Program Specific Guidelines for Certification

 22 PA Code: Chapter 4: §4.21, §4.22, §4.23

 Chapter 49: §49.11, §49.18 (a), §49.81, § 49.102 (b) (1) & (2)